marc239/Procedural-Planets/README.md

 # Procedural-Planets
-A plugin for 3ds Max that allows you to generate random planets based on various input parametres
+A plugin for 3ds Max that allows you to generate random planets based in multiple input parameters

 Examples